Pramod Mahajan

 He was a member of the Rajya Sabha and a General Secretary of his party.
 He contested only two Lok Sabha elections from Mumbai – North East constituency.
 He won in 1996 but lost in 1998.
 As Prime Minister Atal Bihari Vajpayee's telecommunications minister between 2001 and 2003, he played a major role in India's cellular revolution.
 He was widely seen as a successful Parliamentary Affairs minister due to his good relations with members of political parties across the ideological spectrum.

-On 22 April 2006, he was shot by his brother Pravin Mahajan over a family dispute.
+On 22 April 2006, he was murdered by his own brother Pravin Mahajan over a family dispute.
 He succumbed to his injury 13 days later.
 Pravin was sentenced to lifetime imprisonment by the court in 2007.

 Early life

 Pramod Mahajan was born to Venkatesh Devidas Mahajan and Prabhavati Venkatesh Mahajan in Mahbubnagar, Telangana, India in a Deshastha Brahmin family.
-The Mahajan family had migrated from their home in Mahajan gully in Osmanabad to Ambajogai and were staying in a rented house in Mangalwar Peth.
+The Mahajan family had migrated from their home in Mahajan gully in Dharashiv to Ambajogai and were staying in a rented house in Mangalwar Peth.
 Mahajan spent his childhood in Ambejogai.
 He was the second child of his parents, with two brothers Prakash and Pravin, and two sisters Pratibha and Pradnya.
 His father died when he was 21.
 He attended Yogeshwari Vidyalaya and Mahavidyalaya in Beed district of Maharashtra and studied at the Ranade Institute for Journalism, Pune.
 He obtained bachelor's degrees in Physics and Journalism and a post graduate degree in Political Science.
-He with Gopinath Munde studied in Swami Ramanand Teerth College, Ambajogai, Maharashtra.
+He with his future brother-in-law Gopinath Munde studied in Swami Ramanand Teerth College, Ambajogai, Maharashtra.
 He passed Maharashtra Certified Typewriting from former Mahajan Typewriting Institute, Ambajogai.

 His love for theatre brought him close to Rekha Hamine, whom he courted and married on 11 March 1972.
 They have two children, daughter Poonam and son Rahul Mahajan.
 Both his children are trained pilots.
 His daughter is married to Anand Rao Vajendla, an industrialist from Hyderabad.
+Until his death he resided in Worli and shared the same floor of the apartment building with Gopinath Munde.

 He worked as an English teacher at the Kholeshwar College in Ambejogai between 1971 and 1974 before joining active politics during the emergency.